atomisthq/docs/docs/quick-start.md

-Atomist is a programmable platform for event-driven automation of software delivery, with native chatops support.
+Atomist is a programmable platform for event-driven automation of software development and delivery, with native chatops support.
 Developing on Atomist means building on a Software Delivery Machine (SDM), so let’s get started creating one!